Reminimalism/MaterialsLiveWallpaper/README.md

 # About the software design

-The code is not intended to be beautiful to make the development process faster as I couldn't allocate a lot of time to it and it's not a large project either.
+The code is not intended to be beautiful, to make the development process faster as I couldn't allocate a lot of time to it and it's not a large project either.